AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 ### Sample request to update multiple cars in the database

-Updates all Acuras to Tesla Model X
+Updates all Acuras to Tesla Model X.

 ![PATCH request for multiple cars](./images/21-patch-multiple-cars-request.png)